ProfessionalWiki/SubPageList/doc/USAGE.md

 Class of the wrapping HTML element.
 Default: <code>subpagelist</code>

+#### Limiting the result set

+Parameter name: limit

+This parameter specifies the limit used by the query that finds the subpages.
+It should be a whole number between 1 and 500, bounds included.
+The default is 200.

+The size of the actual list might be a bit above the upper bound, as non-existing pages in the subpage tree get added to it.
+It might also be lower then the upper bound even when there are more pages then the specified limit, as certain parameters (ie "kidsonly") omit pages from the result set.

 ### Default parameters

 When using the parser function, a number of parameters can be provided without